Fenblith

 Council of Fenblith

 Fenblithians enter their service as Novices.
 Once they fully understand their vocation, they become Ranked.
 The most skilled among the Ranked become Adepts.
 Those Adepts who master every facet of their vocation become Masters.
-It is these Masters who select the members of the Council of Fenblith from among their peers, twenty-one for each of the four castes.
-These groups then each select one of their own as their caste’s Speaker.
+It is these Masters who select the members of the Council of Fenblith from among their peers, twenty-one for each of the four Classes.
+These groups then each select one of their own as their Class’s Speaker.

 The Speakers are the one’s actually proposing, debating, and voting on the Council’s decisions.
 The other Masters are expected to serve only as advisers.
 Thus, the Council uses the collective knowledge of the eighty-four most skilled and experienced people of Fenblith to efficiently lead the city.
 There is, however, an eighty-fifth member of the Council of Fenblith who stands apart from the others.